pweisenburger/dslparadise/README.md

 }
 ```

-With Import parameters, these additional buttons could be simply included into the scope automatically:
+With Scope Injection, these additional buttons could be simply included into the scope automatically:

 ```scala
 Events.loop[B] {